İbrahim Kutluay: Personal life and fame

-Relationship with Demet Akalın
+Partners

 Kutluay has also been a cynosure of public attention due to his personal life.
-His relationship with model Demet Akalın was extensively covered by tabloids.
+His relationship with singer Demet Akalın was extensively covered by tabloids.
 The couple made a decision to formalise their ties with a marriage on 5 July 2001, but according to Akalın, because of Kutluay's last-minute change of mind, they separated.
-The survey, in which 16.000 respondents took place, conducted by the tabloid Radikal suggests that Kutluay-Akalın couple is remembered the most 'unforgettable duo' of Turkish high-society life.
+The survey, in which 16,000 respondents took place, conducted by the tabloid Radikal suggests that Kutluay-Akalın couple is remembered the most 'unforgettable duo' of Turkish high-society life.

-Marriage with Demet Şener

 Kutluay's marriage with another model Demet Şener, in which then Prime Minister Recep Tayyip Erdoğan acted as a witness, was the key event of the Turkish high society life in 2005.
 The couple divorced in 2018, and Kutluay has since been in an open relationship with a society beauty Edvina Sponza.

-Edwina Sponza

-Kutluay and Sponza have been regularly seen in high-end restaurants and clubs together.
+Kutluay and Edwina Sponza have been regularly seen in high-end restaurants and clubs together.
 Ibrahim did attend her father's funeral and was seen supporting her girlfriend at the time of grief.
 In January 2020, the couple were seen jogging together.
 Demet Şener criticised Kutluay's late behavior towards her and has given interviews to media explaining her reasons for ending their marriage, but she also praised her former husband as a good father to their children, namely Irem and Ömer.